Loading…

 For Australian businesses the practical options:

 Most mid-market Australian businesses land in tier 2.
 The model differences between vendors at that tier are smaller than the integration and configuration differences — pick on fit and partner quality, not on which one says "transformer" more often.
+If you run ecommerce, note that the same customer data powering personalisation and recommendations is often the richest demand signal you have — factor that into vendor selection.

 The sequencing that consistently works: